NIWA-Hideyuki/Fulcon/README.md

 In the following example, the user "niwa" is seted.

-/ $ sudo fulcon set-passwd webap-server niwa
+/$ sudo fulcon set-passwd webap-server niwa

 3. Virtual NIC addition

-/ $ sudo fulcon net-add webap-server 192.168.17.2/24
+/$ sudo fulcon net-add webap-server 192.168.17.2/24

 4. Attache console to the container, and login in the container.

-/ $ sudo fulcon console webap-server
+/$ sudo fulcon console webap-server
-/ Attached aa-srv.
+/Attached aa-srv.
-/ To enter console, hit Enter.
+/To enter console, hit Enter.
-/ To exit console, ^p^q is pushed.
+/To exit console, ^p^q is pushed.

 5. When you login the container, yum and apt can be used.
    You can login with ssh.